vedro-universe/.github/BUG_REPORTING_GUIDE.md

 # Bug Reporting Guide

-Thank you for taking the time to report a bug!
-Well-documented bug reports help us address issues faster, ensuring Vedro continues to improve.
+This guide helps you effectively report bugs, ensuring they can be quickly identified and resolved.
+Clear and detailed bug reports help maintainers swiftly address issues, contributing to the ongoing improvement and stability of Vedro.

+Follow these steps to report a bug:

 ## 1. Identify the Correct Repository